capac/higher-education-students-performance-evaluation/README.md

 Photo by [Drahomír Hugo Posteby-Mach](https://unsplash.com/photos/three-round-white-wooden-tables-n4y3eiQSIoc "https://unsplash.com/photos/three-round-white-wooden-tables-n4y3eiQSIoc") on Unsplash.

 The purpose of this capstone project is to predict higher eduction students' end-of-term performances using machine learning operations techniques.
+The dataset employed in this MLOps Zoomcamp project is the [Higher Education Students Performance Evaluation dataset](https://archive.ics.uci.edu/dataset/856/higher+education+students+performance+evaluation "https://archive.ics.uci.edu/dataset/856/higher+education+students+performance+evaluation") from the UCI Machine Learning Repository.
+The paper derived from the dataset is [Student Performance Classification Using Artificial Intelligence Techniques](https://www.semanticscholar.org/paper/d2540a82aea0f5acef91c8b4f92295ff8f312404 "https://www.semanticscholar.org/paper/d2540a82aea0f5acef91c8b4f92295ff8f312404").

 The dataset includes 145 instances in 31 features.
 The first ten features of the data regard personal questions, features 11 to 16 regard family questions, and the remaining features are about education habits.
-The dataset doesn't contain missing values, and is completely made up of categorical values.
+The dataset doesn't contain missing values, and is entirely made of categorical values.
 The data was collected from the Faculty of Engineering and Faculty of Educational Sciences students in 2019.

-The dataset employed in this MLOps Zoomcamp project is the [Higher Education Students Performance Evaluation dataset](https://archive.ics.uci.edu/dataset/856/higher+education+students+performance+evaluation "https://archive.ics.uci.edu/dataset/856/higher+education+students+performance+evaluation") from the UCI Machine Learning Repository.
-The paper derived from the dataset is [Student Performance Classification Using Artificial Intelligence Techniques](https://www.semanticscholar.org/paper/d2540a82aea0f5acef91c8b4f92295ff8f312404 "https://www.semanticscholar.org/paper/d2540a82aea0f5acef91c8b4f92295ff8f312404").

 ## Outline

-This is an outline of the work I've done in this capstone project.
+Here is an outline of the work I've done in this capstone project.
 In order to reproduce the outcome of this project, clone this repository locally to your computer and create a Anaconda environment using the `environment.yml` file with the command `conda env create -f environment.yml`.
-This will create a Anaconda environment called `mlops-zoomcamp` where you will have the package versions I used.
+This will create an environment called `mlops-zoomcamp` where you will have the package versions I used.
 If not, you can use the `requirements.txt` file and install the packages using `pip install -r requirements.txt`.

 The data itself is saved in the `data` folder.
 It is made up of CSV and Parquet files.
 Moreover, the dataframe makes use of the `attribute_names.json` file for column naming.